Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 And if your parents didn't do that, that's really terrible sabotage.

-It's really terrible parenting to not work to make sure that your children know how to talk to the opposite sex, know how to talk to uh how to interact with in a positive way, understand what a date is, understand how to work with attraction and romance and all of these kinds of things.
+It's really terrible parenting to not work to make sure that your children know how to talk to the opposite sex, know how to talk to how to interact with in a positive way, understand what a date is, understand how to work with attraction and romance and all of these kinds of things.

-And I'm gonna go out on a limb here, of course, correct me if I'm wrong.
+And I'm going to go out on a limb here.

 Did your parents talk to you and your brothers about these matters starting from around puberty?